 Do you suffer from a Chronic Illness?
-Comment below and tell us how you cope?
+Comment below and tell me how you cope.

 Until next time, my friend……

-Update: I am beyond excited to share with you that in May of 2106, I had a hysterectomy and my migraines have decreased substantially!
+Update: I’m beyond excited to share with you that in May of 2016, I had a hysterectomy and my migraines have decreased substantially!
 I knew my biggest trigger was from too much estrogen, but trying to get a doctor to listen has been difficult (unfortunately, many of you know this well).
 I have a new gynecologist who was willing to think outside the box and I’m so very grateful to him.
 I still suffer when I smell certain perfumes and colognes, but I’m doing so much better.
-To say that it’s been life changing is not too dramatic at all!
+To say that it’s been life-changing is not too dramatic at all!

 Special Note: This post may contain affiliate links.
 Unless otherwise noted, by purchasing products through these links, I may receive a small commission, however, your cost for the item does not change.
 Through this commission, I can continue my blog and purchase items to help in the day to day running of Footprints of Inspiration.

 Footprints of Inspiration is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.”

 Subscribe today and get every post, great tips and helpful strategies delivered right to your inbox.